Gilles J. Guillemin: Career

 He was appointed as a professor of neuroscience at Macquarie University in 2012.
-He however left the university in 2023, during an investigation in potential research misconduct.
+He however resigned from the university in 2023, following an investigation in potential research misconduct.
 A report on the preliminary investigation was published in November 2023, indicating there was indeed a potential breach of the university's research code.
+In 2024, The final report cleared Prof Guillemin of research misconduct.